 How to Prepare for a Career as a Head of Nursing

 Individuals in this position usually began their careers as bedside registered nurses (RNs) and achieved promotions as they gained experience, education and training.
 Employers usually give preference to candidates who hold or are pursuing an MSN degree.
-An MSN in Nursing Administration is a great way to prepare for this career, as it provides training in management, leadership and community health.
+An MSN in Leadership and Healthcare Systems is a great way to prepare for this career, as it provides training in management, leadership and community health.

 What Can You Expect to Earn as a Head of Nursing?